11 Restaurants with Cozy Fireplaces in Lancaster, PA

-Commonwealth on Queen is the perfect place to grab a cup of Lancaster-brewed coffee and a sweet treat.
+Commonwealth Kitchen and Café is the perfect place to grab a cup of Lancaster-brewed coffee and a sweet treat.
 With their fireplace and large windows, you can day-dream away the afternoon as you watch people passing by in the swirling snowflakes.

 4. Fireside Tavern, Strasburg, PA

 The name says it all...
 Fireside Tavern.
 What better place to go in Strasburg to warm up by a fire than there?
 With a full bar and a very diverse menu, you can spend the whole evening in this cozy tavern with beautiful views of the snowy countryside.

 Recently updated, The Log Cabin is a Lancaster County classic.
 Known for their upscale dining and bar this is the perfect place for a cozy, romantic date-night.